Jadens-arc/Scripty/README.md

   - Tkinter

-  - Linux(not tested for Windows or Mac)
+  - Linux(not tested for Windows or MacOS)

   - Java